On this page

 All businesses should have a response plan ready for the possibility of a confirmed case of coronavirus (COVID-19) at their premises.

-If a patron or staff member who is a confirmed case of coronavirus (COVID-19) has attended your business while they are infectious, you will be contacted by DHHS.
+If a patron or staff member who is a confirmed case of coronavirus (COVID-19) has attended your business while they are infectious, you will be contacted the Department of Health and Human Services (DHHS).

 Each business should then consider the following steps: